Baltic German nobility: Manorial system

 Järlepa (Jerlep) manor house, Estonia, a typical Baltic manor house.

 Rural Estonia and Latvia were to a large extent dominated by a manorial estate system, established and sustained by the Baltic nobility, up until the declaration of independence of Latvia and Estonia following the upheavals after World War I. Broadly speaking, the system was built on a sharp division between the landowning, German-speaking nobility and the Estonian- or Latvian-speaking peasantry.
 Serfdom was for a long time a defining characteristic of the Baltic countryside and underscored a long-lasting feudal system, until its abolishment in the Governorate of Estonia in 1816, in the Courland Governorate in 1817 and in the Governorate of Livonia in 1819 (and in the rest of the Russian Empire in 1861).
 Still, the nobility continued to dominate the rural parts of Estonia and Latvia via manorial estates throughout the 19th century.
 However, almost immediately following the declaration of independence of Estonia and Latvia, both countries enacted far-reaching land reforms which in one stroke ended the former dominance of the Baltic nobility on the countryside.

 The manorial system gave rise to a rich establishment of manorial estates all over present-day Estonia and Latvia, and numerous manor houses were built by the nobility.
 The manorial estates were agricultural centres and often incorporated, apart from the often architecturally and artistically accomplished main buildings, whole ranges of outbuildings, homes for peasants and other workers at the estates and early industrial complexes such as breweries.
 Parks, chapels and even burial grounds for the noble families were also frequently found on the grounds.
 Today, these complexes form an important cultural and architectural heritage of Estonia and Latvia.

 Baltic German nobles not only shaped the agricultural landscape but also significantly contributed to the region's cultural and architectural heritage.
 Their manor houses, often elaborate in design, incorporated elements of contemporary architectural styles and served as centers of cultural life, with some even housing collections of art and hosting musical performances.

 For an overview of manorial estates in Estonia and Latvia, see List of palaces and manor houses in Estonia and List of palaces and manor houses in Latvia.

 Organization

-They were organized in the Estonian Knighthood in Reval, the in Mitau, the Livonian Knighthood in Riga, and the in Arensburg.
+They were organized in the Estonian Knighthood in Reval, the Couronian Knighthood in Mitau, the Livonian Knighthood in Riga, and the Oesel Knighthood in Arensburg.
 Viborg also had an institution to register rolls of nobles in accordance with Baltic models in the 18th century.